NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 ## Exercises

 **Q1**.
-In the exercises of the previous stages, you created a relation Students().
+In the exercises of the previous stages, you created a relation (Students(RollNumber STR, Name STR, Marks NUM, Batch STR).
 Insert records into it and do a search operation. (pending)